 For 4:2:0 chroma subsampling operations, it is important to make known the relative location alignment of the initial subsampling location processing of the content to avoid unnecessary quality degradation upon further content processing.
 For purposes of this document, this property is described in terms of the ChromaLocType variable as defined in HEVC, which further corresponds with the value of the syntax elements chroma_sample_loc_type_top_field and chroma_sample_loc_type_bottom_field in HEVC and AVC.
 For NCG material, the usual alignment corresponds to ChromaLocType equal to 0 (vertically interstitial).
 For wide colour gamut (WCG) material, the usual alignment corresponds to ChromaLocType equal to 2 (co-sited).

 At the service distribution domain, the content version in the workflow is in final form, though the presentation of it may have some additional overlay graphics.
 Content processing at this interface continues to reduce signal information to address transport bandwidth distribution demands while still maximizing perceptual optimizations to retain content video quality.
-Operations reduce the content to a 4:2:0 Y′CbCr 8 or 10 bit compressed stream using HEVC, AVC, or even MPEG-2 (Rec.
-ITU-T H.262 | ISO/IEC 13818-2) for the compression representation.
-This content workflow then finishes by the content being distributed to the customer through broadcast, multicast, or unicast approaches and then being presented for viewing.
+Operations reduce the content to a 4:2:0 Y′CbCr 8 or 10 bit stream using HEVC or AVC for the compression representation.
+Alternatively, MPEG-2 (Rec.
+ITU-T H.262 | ISO/IEC 13818-2) can be used as a compressed representation for 4:2:0 Y′CbCr 8 bit streams.
+This content workflow then finishes with the content being distributed to the customer through broadcast, multicast, or unicast approaches and then being presented for viewing.

 Many of the content processing operations may employ multiple third-party content processing tools.
-Currently most such tools are designed and operate within a specific domain with general assumptions of how content was handled in the preceding domain.
+Currently most of such tools are designed and operate within a specific domain with general assumptions of how content was handled in the preceding domain.
 Tools may also have further constraints depending on the content resolutions (e.g., HD or UHD).
-Some applications restrict the utilized colour volume to be smaller than that of a full Recommendation ITU-T BT.2020 and Recommendation ITU-T BT.2100 container, such as the smaller P3D65 colour gamut (as specified in SMPTE ST 2113) and intensity range of common mastering or reference displays used in content production and delivery presentations.
-The approved colour volume is often indicated with SMPTE ST 2086 metadata.
+Some applications restrict the utilized colour volume to be smaller than what can be expressed in a Recommendation ITU-T BT.2020 and Recommendation ITU-T BT.2100 container, such as the smaller P3D65 colour gamut (as specified in SMPTE ST 2113) and intensity range of common mastering or reference displays used in content production and delivery presentations.
+The approved colour volume, which may be smaller than the container volume, is often indicated with SMPTE ST 2086 metadata.
 Over time, it is expected that WCG and/or high dynamic range (HDR) applications will evolve to use more of the available container colour volume.

 7 Common video signal type combinations